microsoft/opensource-management-portal/README.md

 refactored to support the integration concept, removing the need to dedicate a user seat to a machine account.

+## March 2019

+We have completely ported this portal in TypeScript as part of an effort to reduce issues while refactoring and to modernize the codebase.

+The goal of this was to enable the use of interfaces for providers such as the link data, with success being the ability to move production link data at Microsoft to being stored by _Postgres_ instead of _Azure table_, which was having scaling issues due to our relatively poor implementation (single partition) after about 5,000 employees being linked; now that we have over 20,000 links, the scale issues helped us with this decision.

+Postgres was selected as a neutral and common ask for this project.

+As a result, ... don't adopt this current _develop_ branch! ... but reach out to `@jeffwilcox` on Twitter or e-mail to get an update on the release and backport of the TS work.

 ## May 2018 Status Update

 While this project is in use in production, it is in sore need of some love and